-- Use interceptor cups on the legs of the bed.
+- Use an interceptor trap on each bedpost.
 These small traps work on the principle that bed bugs emerge at night and head to their food source—humans.
-To do so, they must crawl up the legs of the bed, making this an ideal location for trapping them.
+To do so, the bugs must crawl up the bedposts, making this an ideal location to trap them.

 - If you have pets, avoid traps that use bait.
-Bait will attract not only bed bugs but also curious pets who are drawn to the food smells these traps emit.
+Bait will attract not only bed bugs but also curious pets drawn to the food smells these traps emit.

 - Don’t add pesticides to bed bug traps.
-Since they release harmful chemicals that can be hazardous to human health, most pesticides are not suitable for use in bedrooms.
+Since they release harmful chemicals that can be hazardous to human health, most pesticides are not suitable for bedrooms.

-- Remember that traps are not a solution.
-Remember, most bed bug traps are simply detection systems.
+- Traps are not a solution.
+Most bed bug traps are simply early detection systems.
 Bed bugs can be extremely difficult to remove from a home.
 If the trap captures some bed bugs, it may be time to call in the pros to eliminate them.

 Our Top Picks

-Our top picks consider all these factors and feature innovative designs that are safe but still effective at catching bed bugs.
-Continue reading to discover some of the best bed bug traps on the market to keep your sleeping space free of these undesirable creatures.
+These top picks consider all the abovementioned factors and feature innovative designs that are safe but effective at catching bed bugs.
+Continue reading to discover some of the best bed bug traps on the market to keep a sleeping space free of these undesirable creatures.

-Bed bugs are attracted to the warmth from the victims they attack.
-This Trapest dome-style trap from ASPECTEK, which features an electrically powered light bulb that mimics body heat, attracts bed bugs as well as fleas.
-Once inside the dome, the bed bugs become stuck to the adhesive on the floor of the trap.
+Bed bugs are attracted to the warmth of the human sleepers they feed on.
+This Trapest dome-style trap from ASPECTEK, which features an electrically powered light bulb that mimics body heat, attracts both bed bugs and fleas.
+Once inside the dome, the bed bugs become stuck to the adhesive on the trap’s floor.

 The trap, which plugs into any standard outlet, is odorless and free of pesticides, making it a safe option for bedrooms.
 Once the trap is full, simply remove and replace the sticky insert.
 The light bulb is also replaceable.